Home » Fundamental Analysis

 For example, there are acceptable levels or ranges, within which the rate of inflation should fluctuate.
 The Federal Reserve and the European Central Bank have set a target for the annual inflation rate at 2%.
 This target equals a healthy inflation rate that ensures price stability and facilitates a moderate economic growth.
 If the actual inflation rate tends to remain well below the inflation target, this is indicative of a suppressed inflationary pressure.
 Therefore, the central bank will likely continue implementing an accommodative monetary policy.

-Central banks usually make adjustments to their policy gradually, by small paces.
+Central banks usually make adjustments to their policy gradually, taking small steps at a time.
 This way economic stability will remain intact and central banks will be able to observe to what extent the adjustments will affect economic activity.
 Banks will usually adjust their benchmark interest rate at a pace of 0.25% to 0.50%, while the cycles of increasing and reducing the rates may last between 1 and 3 years.
 Rate adjustments to the downside are usually implemented at a faster pace – 0.25% to 1.00%.

 Now, let us take a closer look into the relation between interest rates and inflation rate.